How To Melt Chocolate Using Milk – Best Ways To Melt Chocolate

 Here are our top recommendations for melting chocolate in the microwave:

-- Unless you intend to intentionally and carefully melt the chocolate into milk or other liquid, ensure there’s no water in the bowl before adding the chocolate.
-Even tiny amounts of fluid could cause damage to your melting.
+• Unless you intend to intentionally and carefully melt the chocolate into milk or other liquid, ensure there’s no water in the bowl before adding the chocolate.
+Even tiny amounts of fluid could ruin the result.

 How do I change the texture of the chocolate once melted?